 - 1/2 cup mini chocolate chips

-At this point, it might look crumbly, but mix and mold it in your hands to make it less crumbly.
+- When fully blended, thoroughly mix in the vanilla extract, water, flour and chocolate chips.
+It might look crumbly.
+If so, mix and mold the dough mixture with your hands to make it less crumbly.
 If it still doesn’t gel together, add a little bit of water.

 - Stuff the mixture in a squared ice cube tray.
 Then, freeze for at least two hours.

 - Pour the chocolate magic shell over the top of the frozen dough to create a scrumptious drip effect.
 The chocolate will harden over anything cold.

 Don’t forget to share your cookie dough sundaes with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
 Looking for more quick and delicious recipes?
 You can find them all right here with a few cocktails to go along with them